 - In all honesty, this is NOT for the lazy parent.
 It takes 3 days of pretty intense focus and dedication to your child.
 But as I say with sleep training – short term pain, long term gain.

-- The author states all children are ready at 22 months, verbal or not
+- The author states all children are ready at 22 months, verbal or not — I found this to not be true with my mostly non-verbal and stubborn 2nd child at 23 months old

 - As the title suggests, dedicate 3 days to stay at home and be at your child’s side